kkbin505/MEng_classify_fashion_MNIST/README.md

 # Fashion MNIST Image Classifier
-UCI M.Eng.
-EECS class project -- classify fashion MNIST
+UCI M.Eng. class project -- classify fashion MNIST

 This project is a simple neural network designed to classify images of clothing from the Fashion MNIST dataset.
 It's built using Python and the TensorFlow/Keras library.